EddieHubCommunity/EddieHubCommunity.github.io/README.md

 - We believe open source is for everyone.
 - Our community is inclusive and a safe space for all.
-- Please welcome new people.
+- Please welcome newcomers.
-- The best way to learn is to help someone else.
+- The finest way to learn is to assist someone else.
 - [Code Of Conduct](https://github.com/EddieHubCommunity/EddieHubCommunity.github.io/blob/main/CODE_OF_CONDUCT.md)

 ## Find us on